-- Cannabis smoking is associated with periodontal complications, xerostomia, and leukoplakia as well as increased risk of mouth and neck cancers.
+- Cannabis smoking is associated with periodontal complications, xerostomia, and leukoplakia as well as potentially increased risk of developing mouth and neck cancer.

-- Cannabis use has increased in recent years, along with state legalization, although it remains federally banned.
+- Cannabis use has increased significantly in recent years due to expanding legalization of cannabis for medical and recreational use in various U.S. states, although it remains federally banned.

 Cannabis: Oral Health Effects